brickviking/flight-manual.atom.io/README.md

-##### Atom and all repositories under Atom will be archived on December 15, 2022.
-Learn more in our [official announcement](https://github.blog/2022-06-08-sunsetting-atom/)
+##### Atom and all repositories under Atom were archived on December 15, 2022.
+Learn more in our [official announcement](https://github.blog/2022-06-08-sunsetting-atom/).

+The original [atom](https://github.com/atom/atom) repository has been archived and is now in read-only mode.
+This fork is ·.alive.
+Sort of.

+Further development has continued on with the [Pulsar fork](https://github.com/pulsar-edit/pulsar) of the atom project.

  # Atom Flight Manual

 This is the Atom book.
 Everything you need to know in order to use and hack Atom is in this Flight Manual.